mobgen/halo-documentation/pages/android/api-core/android_core_gradle_plugin_started.md

 Here we provide the step by step guide to add the plugin to your project and start using it with the minimal configuration.

+{% include warning.html content="HALO SDK is now compatible with Android Plugin for Gradle 3.0.1+" %}

 ## 1. Apply the classpath to the buildscript
 Open the build.gradle of the project root and add the plugin to the classpath: